erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 * commit and push the changes
 * approve and merge PR, if using PR

-Even using a nice SSG like Tighten Co's Jigsaw, many of those points still applies.
+Even using a nice <abbr title="Static Site Generator">SSG</abbr> like Tighten Co's Jigsaw, many of those points still applies.
 If we use the templates mechanisms those tools provide, we still need to write our content in a Markdown (.md), for example, where we need to provide what is called _frontmatter_, metadata used to accomplish some functionality like:

 * publication title
 * publication date